 - You can apply for a study place at a UK university even if you are still awaiting your final examination results or still have to take an English language exam as universities can make conditional offers.
 A conditional offer allows you to secure a study place whilst allowing you time to work towards meeting certain conditions attached to the offer, such as taking an official English language exam or achieving a certain CGPA in your final exams.
 It is quite common for international students to secure conditional offers based on them achieving a certain score in one of the recognised English language exams before they can start their studies.

 - You can apply for a study place well in advance of the actual start date of the course.
-For example, if you want to start your studies in the next academic year (e.g. January 2021 or September 2021) you can submit your application now, about a year in advance.
+For example, if you want to start your studies in the next academic year (September 2024 or January 2025) you can submit your application now, about a year in advance.

 Due to the high number of applications UK educational institutions receive from international students we advise you to submit your application as early as possible.

 Most courses start in September each year, but some courses have a second intake in January.
-There is no application deadline for foundation, pre-masters, graduate diploma and postgraduate courses, although you need to allow sufficient time for your applications and study visas to be processed.
+There are generally no application deadline in the UK or Ireland for foundation, pre-masters, graduate diploma and postgraduate courses, although you need to allow sufficient time for your applications and study visas to be processed.

-You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds.
+You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds and there are many stages to the process.

-If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch or arrange an online or in-person meeting with one of our staff in our office in Mexico City (by appointment only.)
+If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch to arrange a chat with one of our staff in Mexico.
 Our full contact details can be found here.

 If you live elsewhere in Latin America you can book a personal counselling session with one of our expert advisers by phone, Skype of WhatsApp online.